-1. To know the importance of preparing the types of estimates under different conditions

-- 2. To know about the rate analysis and bill preparations - 3.
+- 1. To know the importance of preparing the types of estimates under different conditions - 2.
+To know about the rate analysis and bill preparations - 3.
 To study about the specification writing - 4.
 To understand the valuation of land and buildings

 Preparation of detailed estimates - Preparation of specifications report accompanying the estimate Approximate methods of Costing - types of estimate costing for various structures - rate analysis - rate for material and labour schedule of rates -data sheets - abstract estimate.
-Values and its kinds -Valuation - purpose- scope - methods - land and building method - Factors affecting the value of plot and building - depreciation - Valuation of residential building with case study.
+Values and its kinds -Valuation - purpose- scope - methods - land and building method - Factors affecting the value of plot and building - depreciation - Valuation of residential building with case study - Construction safety, quality and risk management